1. What is the difference between all of our homes?

 You can inquire at your current lending institution as to the requirements to qualify for a mortgage on one of our homes.
-Alternatively, feel free to contact Cari Skjerven, a mobile mortgage specialist we utilize with Affinity Credit Union, as she’s very capable in this type of lending and would be happy to assist you in purchasing a home.
+If unsure of who to approach contact us- we keep a list of various institutions in different areas, who specialize in this type of lending.

 9. What are the steps to take to purchase a home?

 - Meet with one of our salespeople to find your dream home.
 We order our stock homes with a high level of customization so it might already be built and on our lot.

 - A salesperson will provide you with a quote.
 Please note: any additional services you require will need to be built into the quote.

 - Put down a deposit to hold an existing stock home or to order a new home.

 - Work with your bank or our mortgage broker to set up financing.

 - When the financing is in place and the home is ready, it will be delivered to you.